-Figure 27 Proportion of births per oocyte retrieval and first embryo transfer (fresh transfer, or first embryo transfer with a frozen/thawed embryo if the fresh treatment resulted in a "total freeze").
-The compilation only applies for those doing treatment cycle number 1-3 and who have not had children before as a result of IVF.
+Figure 30.
+Proportion of deliveries per oocyte retrieval and first embryo transfer (fresh transfer, or first embryo transfer with a frozen/thawed embryo if the fresh treatment resulted in "freeze-all").
+The compilation only applies for those women doing cycle number 1-3 and who have not had children earlier as a result of IVF.

-Treatments with the patient's own gametes between June 1 2016 and June 30 2018
+Treatments with the patient's own gametes between June 1 2017 and June 30 2019